smlindauer/open-model-manager-resources/runOpenMM/README.md

 # Overview

-This directory contains the scripts to launch, debug the Open Model Manager container.
+This directory contains the scripts to launch and debug the SAS Open Model Manager container.

 # Files

-* sitedefault_sample.yml - Sample file for sitedefault.yml which is used to load defaults into Consul.
+* sitedefault_sample.yml - Sample file for sitedefault.yml which loads defaults into Consul.
 * sssd_sample.conf - Sample for sssd.conf which is used for authenticating users in the container.
 * run_docker_container - Script that will launch the container with the correct settings for the `docker run` command

-# Running
+# Deploying the Container

-Create sssd.conf and sitedefault.yml files according to sample files;
+1. Create sssd.conf and sitedefault.yml files according to the comments in the sample files.

-Copy the license file from software order zip file;
+2. Copy the license file from the zip file attached to your Software Order Email.

-Prepare the certificates if running in TLS mode.
-Upload signed CA certificate and named as casigned.crt, upload public key and named as servertls.key.
+3. If you plan to run in TLS mode, prepare the certificates.
+Upload the signed CA certificate and name it casigned.crt.
+Then upload the public key and name itservertls.key.

-Run the run_docker_container, pass in the container name, the image URL, SAS order ID and the port to map to the http port
+4. Run the run_docker_container script.
+Use the image URL, the SAS order ID, and the port mapped to the http port in place of the variables in the command below.

 ```
 cd deployment